Fiezz65/Fiezz65/README.md

 <h2 align="left">Hi!
-My name is Hafiz and I'm an Information Technology student from Lambung Mangkurat University</h2>
+My name is Hafiz and I'm part of Information Technology student from Lambung Mangkurat University</h2>

 ###